Crumb Top Baking

 • Quick and easy to make.
 While you have to wait for the chia pudding to thicken, the pudding itself is mixed together in less than 5 minutes, and the cherry compote takes only 5-8 minutes on the stovetop.

 • Fresh, juicy cherries.
 The homemade cherry compote adds amazing flavor and texture to the chia pudding with a subtle almond flavor and chunks of fresh cherries throughout.
+(It's similar to the filling for these almond flour cherry pie bars)!

 • Meal prep friendly.
 Since the chia seeds need time to plump up and thicken, this recipe is perfect for making ahead.
 You can also make the cherry compote ahead of time and store it in the fridge.